visforvali/ws297y/calendar.md

 {{ staffer }}
 {% endfor %}

-{: .warning }
+> {: .warning }
-> I reserve 5 hrs/wk for by-appointment coffee chats on Discord.
+> > I reserve 5 hrs/wk for by-appointment coffee chats on Discord.
 This semester, I'm available on Tuesdays from 2:00PM-5:00PM and Wednesdays from 12:00PM-2:00PM.
 You can book a 5, 10, or 20 min chat with me and choose to use voice-and-video or voice-only (ideal for commutes and workplace breaks).
 Book early and often!
+> >

-> If these times don't work for your schedule, DM me to arrange an alternate time.
+> > If these times don't work for your schedule, DM me to arrange an alternate time.

-{: .important }
+> {: .important }
-> I respond to async messages — messages in Discord's text channels, direct messages (DMs) on Discord, and Pace emails — within 24 hrs during the week.
+> > I respond to async messages — messages in Discord's text channels, direct messages (DMs) on Discord, and Pace emails — within 24 hrs during the week.
 Anything I get over the weekend, I'll respond to on Mon (you *might* catch me online over the weekend, but don't count on it).
+> >

-> For a quicker response to questions outside of class, please ask on Discord #💻classroom or #🔢team (you can @ me to flag my attention).
+> > For a quicker response to questions outside of class, please ask in #💻classroom or #🔢team (you can @ me) on Discord.

 {% for module in site.modules %}
 {{ module }}